kaalita/Hoodie-iOS/README.md

 ```
 ## Source

-The source code is available o Github:
+The source code is available on Github:
 https://github.com/kaalita/Hoodie-iOS

 ## Author